gab-mol/Primer-Design-Pipeline/README.md

 As an example, a [**config/config.yml**](./config/config.yml) file is provided with parameters for the [*Viola*](https://en.wikipedia.org/wiki/Viola_(plant)) and [matK](https://en.wikipedia.org/wiki/Maturase_K).
 See [**notebooks/primer_evaluation.ipynb**](./notebooks/primer_evaluation.ipynb) for sample results and an evaluation walkthrough.

+### Docker Support

+If you don’t want to install the dependencies on your system, you can run the pipeline inside a Docker container.
+Fist, build the Docker image:

+    docker build -t primer-pipeline .

+Then, run the **ID search** step:

+    docker run --rm -v "$PWD":/app -w /app primer-pipeline python3 exploration.py

+Finally, the pipeline:

+    docker run --rm -v "$PWD":/app -w /app primer-pipeline snakemake --cores N

+The `--rm` flag deletes the container after execution.
+You can remove it if you want to explore the container afterward.

+> **Note:** Docker is optional.
+If your system already has the required tools (`clustalo`, `emboss`, `primer3_core`) and Python dependencies, you can use the pipeline directly.

 ### **.env** file and `email` environment variable
 Include a **.env** file in the root project directory with the following content: